oVirt/ovirt-site/source/infra/services-migration-plan.html.md

 ## Infra team services migration plan

 The Infra team is planning to migrate all services to a new data center lab placed in pheonix, US.
 This document will explain the phases for this migration and what and when each phase will include.
+The migration is lead by David Caro <dcaro@redhat.com> and Eyal Edri <eedri@redhat.com> from the oVIrt Infra team.

 ### Phase I: Bringing the lab online